Alanpro2099/Recommendation_System/README.md

 # Ecommerce_project
-3 million entries business data analysis.
+This project aims to develop a product recommendation system based on real commercial data.
+It provides a complete solution including automated ETL process and machine learning model deployment.
-This simplified version is for presenation purpose only.
+This version is for presenation purpose only.
 ## **High level architecture**
 ![](assets/images/Architecture.png)
 ## **Airflow ETL orchestration**